 Beginning on December 12, 2013, the Foundation has had the option to contribute to a deferred compensation plan for the President of Longwood University, which provides \$10,000 deferred compensation, \$25,000 retention bonus, and related investment earnings equal to 5% of the year end account balance to be credited to a deferred compensation account.
 The retention bonus was paid annually during the President's continued employment through May 31, 2018, upon which the full bonus vested.
-The total amount credited to the deferred compensation account, including earnings, for the six months ended December 31, 2020 was \$-0-.
-The total amount payable under the deferred compensation agreement as of December 31, 2020 was \$93,126 and is included in amounts payable to third-party beneficiaries in the consolidated statement of financial position.
+The total amount credited to the deferred compensation account, including earnings, for the year ended December 31, 2021 was \$-0-.
+The total amount payable due to the University in the 2022-2023 academic year under the deferred compensation agreement as of December 31, 2021 was \$93,126 and is included in amounts payable to third-party beneficiaries in the consolidated statement of financial position.